Irlam (1800 ship): Career

 Irlam first appears in the 1801 volume of Lloyd's Register with R. Ramsey, master, Irlam & Co., owners, and trade Liverpool−Barbados.
 Captain Robert Ramsey acquired a letter of marque on 24 January 1801.

 After the war with France resumed in 1803 Ramsey again acquired a letter of marque, this time on 26 May.
 Lloyd's List reported on 21 October 1803 that Irlam had arrived at Liverpool.
 She had left Barbados on 31 August.
 On her way home she had captured Adolphus, from Mauritius, and sent her into Cork.

-On 15 December Captain George Heygar (or Keyser) acquired a letter of marque.
+On 15 December Captain George Keyzar (or Keyser) acquired a letter of marque.

 On 10 March 1804 Irlam, Captain Keyzar, was at Demerara.
 Before she sailed again, Barton, Irlam, and Higginson put an advertisement in the Liverpool Chronicle stating that Irlam, of 24 guns, 9- and 18-pounders, and upwards of 50 men, was preparing to sail end-October.
 The advertisement further stated that she "carries letters of marque, with liberties to chace, capture, and man prizes".

 On 14 January 1806 Lloyd's List reported that Irlam, Keyser, master, and bound for Barbados, had to put back into Liverpool after having sustained damage in a gale.
 Several other vessels also had to put back, and one or two were lost.